 The mathematical equation: They are calculated by computing binary count to the power of the bit depth.
 To include color, add the power of the channel count (e.g. RGB) to the equation.
 For example: 8-bits = (2^8)^3 = 16,777,216.
 Change the last exponent to 4 for a total of 4.3 billion if you also have an alpha (transparent) channel in your image data (only applicable for editing and CGI purposes).

 JPEG compression was created in 1992 and is universally accepted for a wide range of applications, such as web use or printing!
 Using JPEG is a very popular file compression for images, as they are small in size while containing a superb image quality.

 Fun fact: JPEG stands for Joint Photographic Experts Group.

 Using delicate autofocus systems, state-of-the-art glass (many Nikon lenses I use may include FL, FLC, ED, N, SIC, and HRI elements) can increase the clarity of the image.
 Just make sure you are also using proper techniques to achieve flawless sharpness!

 WHAT ABOUT UNCOMPRESSED IMAGES?

 Sometimes you can also provide clients uncompressed 10-bit (1 billion colors) TIFF image copies built from the lossless RAW data.
+You can even provide more bits if you really want too, but that is uncommon.
 Usually, the only reason clients would need a TIFF version of a photo is for extra-large format printing and cinema displays.
-In the past, I have allowed clients to purchase TIFF images from the digital section of the online gallery.
+In the past, I have allowed clients to purchase TIFF images from the digital section from my online gallery.
 Please note that uncompressed images can be up to 250mb!